bondgh0954/health_check/README.md

 NB: Details of code can be found in main.py file in the repo:

+step 2
+Writing schduled task to automatically run the script within certain time interval

+1. Add a schedular library to the project

+   install schedule library in python and import the library in python

+           pip install schedule
+           import schedule
+   configure the schedule to run the script every hour

+          while True:
+            schedule.very(1).hour.do(function_name)

 <img src='./Screenshot from 2024-12-15 11-01-57.png' height="80%" width="80%" alt="Disk Sanitization Steps">